Little Ivies: What You Need To Know + Full List of Colleges

 There are two main differences between Public Ivies and Little Ivies: class size and degree programs.

 Public Ivies tend to enroll far more students than the Ivy League or Little Ivy schools.
-There are normally tens of thousands of students in entering classes at Public Ivies.
+There are normally tens of thousands of students entering classes at Public Ivies.
 Little Ivies, however, have far smaller student bodies.
 Some Little Ivy schools enroll less than 2,000 students!

 Little Ivies also tend to offer exclusively undergraduate programs, unlike Public Ivies and the Ivy League, which offer plenty of graduate programs and degrees.